Serge-In/rsschool-cv/cv.md

 I am currently studying web technologies.
 The scope of my experience includes data analysis and
 development applications for trading on the stock exchange,
-financial management, accounting and astronomy calculations.
+financial management, accounting and astronomical calculations.
 I am a developer of CRM and ERP systems within 7 years.
 My goal is to become a full-stack developer in a year's time'.